Bertrand's postulate

-This statement was first conjectured in 1845 by Joseph Bertrand (1822–1900).
-Bertrand himself verified his statement for all integers $2 \le n \le 3\,000\,000$.
+This hypothesis was first conjectured in 1845 by Joseph Bertrand, who verified it for all integers up to 3,000,000.

-His conjecture was completely proved by Chebyshev (1821–1894) in 1852 and so the postulate is also called the Bertrand–Chebyshev theorem or Chebyshev's theorem.
+Chebyshev proved it in 1852 and so it is also called the Bertrand–Chebyshev theorem or Chebyshev's theorem.
 Chebyshev's theorem can also be stated as a relationship with $\pi(x)$, the prime-counting function (number of primes less than or equal to $x$):